domainzero/mythicpl.us/README.md

 # mythicpl.us
 m+ lame-o site

-check the issues page for a to-do list of sorts.
+Huge thank yous to everyone that provided feedback via reddit, github, discord, whatever.

-Huge thank yous to everyone that provided feedback.
+You are appreciated.

 ## Wall of Fame